jbotesazan/Phase-3-movie_app_112221/README.md

       <hr/>
  </details>

- 5. Create a Ticket model and Movie Model that inherits from `ActiveRecord::Base`
+ 5. Create a model folder inside of app.
+Create a Ticket model and Movie Model that inherits from `ActiveRecord::Base` inside of the model folder.

    <details>
       <summary>